escience-academy/2020-10-28-EUCP-FAIR-data-and-software/index.md

 <p id="where">
   <strong>Where:</strong>
   online at <a href="{{page.address}}">{{page.address}}</a>.
-  If you need a password or other information to access the training, the instructor will pass it on to you before the workshop.
+  You will need a passcode to enter to zoom meeting, which will be send to you by email.
 </p>
 {% elsif online == "true_private" %}
 <p id="where">